Icelandair Route Network

 Icelandair's business strategy is based on the geographical position of Iceland, midway between North Europe and the eastern coast of the USA.

 By uniting on one aircraft, passengers traveling to and from Iceland, with passengers crossing the Atlantic via Iceland, Icelandair has expanded and reinforced its network continuously over the last decades.
-Icelandair connects 24 cities in Europe with 12 cities in North America, through Iceland as a hub.
+Icelandair connects 26 gateways in Europe with 18 gateways in North America, through Iceland as a hub.